0xAlphaDevs/starknet-eth-trading-agent/README.md

 ### 5. Fetching and Predicting Prices

-- **Fetch Price Data** : Retrieve current price data from the ETH/USDC pool on AVNU.
+- **Fetch Price Data** : Retrieve current price data for ETH from yFinance for past 60 days.
-- **Predict Prices** : Use the deployed model to predict future prices based on historical data.
+- **Predict Prices** : Use the deployed model to predict future prices based on above data.

 ### 6. Defining the Execution Flow

-Now we will use the giza-actions sdk to develop our AI Agent and adjust the LP position.
+Now we will use the giza-actions sdk to develop our AI Agent and execute trades on Starknet Mainnet.
 We need to implement the following steps:

-- Fetch all the required addresses
+- Load environment variables
 - Create the AI Agent instance
 - Run verifiable inference
-- Get the prediction value.
+- Get ETH prediction value.
-- Buy/Sell ETH/USDC according to the predicted value.
+- Buy/Sell ETH according to the predicted value.

 ### 7. Running the AI Agent

 Finally, we can execute our script with the desired parameters:

 ```
-python action_agent.py --model-id <YOUR-MODEL-ID> --version-id <YOUR-VERSION-ID> (add input value if there is any)
+python action_agent.py --model-id <YOUR-MODEL-ID> --version-id <YOUR-VERSION-ID>
 ```

-## Project Overview

-### Agent Business Case

-The agent is designed to facilitate trading on the ETH/USDC pool using an AI-driven strategy.
-The goal is to optimize trades based on market conditions, leveraging machine learning models for prediction and decision-making.

-### Possible Improvements

-- **Model Enhancement** : Model training with more historical price data to improve prediction accuracy.
-- **User Interface** : Development of a user-friendly dashboard for monitoring and controlling agent and integrated wallets for trading.
-- **Dex Integrations and custom trading stragegies** : Expanding support to other decentralised exchanges and feature for building custom on-chain trading strategies and deploy them from UI with single click.

-## Tech Stack

-- **Giza CLI & SDK** : For model training, ONNX conversion, cairo transpilation and deployment.
-- **Starknet Mainnet** : Blockchain platform for deploying and executing contracts.
-- **PyTorch** : Framework for building deep learning models.
-- **Python Libraries** : Poetry for Python dependencies,Pandas, numpy, yFinance for historical data, scikit-learn for ML tooling.

-## App Demo Screenshots
+## Demo

 ![image](/public/appDemo/1.png)
 ![image](/public/appDemo/2.jpg)